gideonsimpson/BasicMD.jl/docs/src/sample1.md

 ```@docs
     Constraints
 ```
+`before_update!` and `after_update!` are in place transforms on the sampler's state type.
+As their names imply, one is called before the sampler update step while the other is called after.
+Additionally, they need not be executed at every step, and can instead be called every `n_before` or every `n_after` steps, as desired.
+Set these to `1` and `1` if you wish to call them at every step.  `trivial_constraint!` is included, and may be used for either the `before_update!` or `after_update!` steps; this leaves the state undisturbed.

 A key motivation for including this constraint module was to be able to sample from non-equilibrium steady states.
 In particular, consider the case that we have a